Our work is split up in three working groups:

 The Science and Experiments group develops and operates science experiments and payloads.
 Furthermore, it develops, designs and builds satellite components and systems.

-In the Robotics group, robotic systems are designed, built, tested and operated.
-Currently, the group is focused on robotic implementation of in situ resource utilization technologies for various space environments.
+In the Robotics group, we currently focus on robotic implementation of in situ resource utilization technologies for various space environments.
 One of the projects in this area is the development of a mobile solar smelter which heats up the regolith on the surface of the moon to melting temperatures using sunlight.
 The goal is to create a sealed surface which can benefit various lunar construction ambitions like building roads or foundations.

-Regardless of your academic background, if you are interested you can contact us via mail or on Instagram.
-Otherwise, you can join us in our weekly meeting Tuesdays at 6 pm in the F11 at the ILR.
+Regardless of your academic background, we would like to welcome you to our team!
+If you are interested, contact us via mail or on Instagram.
+You can also join us directly in our weekly meeting Tuesdays at 6 pm in the F11 at the ILR.